The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Instead, you might be better concentrating on rebuilding your credit score by borrowing responsibly and signing up to the electoral roll.
 Once you’ve got your credit history back under control, you can think about combining your finances.

-You could also get the joint thinkmoney Personal Account if you think you can’t get a joint account because of your credit history.
+You could also get the joint thinkmoney Managed Current Account if you think you can’t get a joint account because of your credit history.
 We won’t credit check you when you apply and we can help you keep in control of your budgeting too.
 This means we’ll make it easier to pay your bills on time every month – so you’ll avoid any charges or fees.

 The joint account comes with a monthly management fee of £24.50 – find out more about how it works here.